haebma/lisahaeberlein-art/README.md

 # lisahaeberlein-art

 Welcome to the lisahaeberlein-art project!
-This repository contains the source code for a personalized website for the artist Lisa Häberlein that I created from scratch.
+This repository contains the source code for a personalized website for the artist Lisa Häberlein, that I created from scratch.

 ## Features